fernand0/personalAggregator/README.md

     The build script (`_bin/build.sh`) assumes these scripts are located at specific paths.
 You **must** update these paths inside the script to match where you've placed them.

-3.  **Python Environment**
+3.  **Set up Python Environment**
-    The build script will automatically create and manage a dedicated Python virtual environment for the aggregation scripts and their dependencies within the project directory (`.personalAggregator`).
+    It's recommended to use a Python virtual environment for the aggregation scripts.
+    Once activated, install the Python dependencies:
+    ```bash
+    pip install -r requirements.txt
+    ```

 4.  **Install Jekyll Dependencies**
     ```bash